vineetdhanawat/twitter-sentiment-analysis/README.md

 1. Twitter training dataset taken from http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/ .
 2. Parsed and formatted training datasets for 1.5M and .1M tweets has been included.
 3. BITS Pilani Dataset containing tweets for the duration January 20, 2012 to September 27, 2012
-4. Rapidminer 5.3 with -Xms2048m -Xmx3072m took around 20 hours in SVM model for 0.1 Million rows dataset.
-Unless you have a better computing machine, training on 1.5M may take 3-4 weeks!
+4. Use Rapidminer 5.3 with -Xms2048m -Xmx3072m for faster calculations.
+Though other models are faster, SVM is really slow and so avoid using more than 0.1 Million dataset.

+## SVM model (~20 hours)
-## Performance Vector (SVM model)
+### Performance Vector
 <table>
 	<tr>
 		<th></th><th>true 0</th><th>true 1</th><th>class precision</th>